Autonomous stabilization of remote entanglement in a cascaded quantum network: Abstract

 \section{Abstract}

-Remote entanglement between independent and widely separated qubits is an essential quantum phenomenon and a critical resource for quantum information applications.
-Generating entanglement between qubits at arbitrary distances requires the distribution of propagating quantum states.
-This necessity raises the intriguing question whether the entanglement can be stabilized indefinitely, instead of only periodically reestablished after decay.
-Here, we report autonomous stabilization of entanglement between two separate superconducting-qubit devices.
-Combining nonreciprocal waveguide coupling and local driving, we experimentally realize distance-independent steady-state remote entanglement in a coherent quantum-absorber scheme.
-Enhancing this scheme with a new approach for overcoming inevitable disorder, we achieve a concurrence approaching 0.5.
-Our results set the stage for on-demand entanglement delivery in quantum processors and networks, and for protecting multipartite entanglement in open systems.
+Remote entanglement between widely separated qubits is a fundamental quantum phenomenon and a critical resource for quantum information applications.
+Generating entanglement between independent qubits separated by arbitrary, potentially large distances requires propagating quantum states, and is typically achieved using pulsed protocols combining distinct steps of local entanglement generation followed by distribution.
+This necessity raises an intriguing question: Can remote entanglement be stabilized indefinitely, instead of only periodically regenerated and redistributed after decay?
+Here, we demonstrate that this is indeed possible, reporting autonomous stabilization of entanglement between two separate superconducting-qubit devices.
+Combining nonreciprocal waveguide coupling and local driving, we experimentally realize a symmetry-based coherent quantum-absorber scheme in a cascaded network.
+We quantify the degree of entanglement through quantum state tomography, finding that the protocol’s entangling power is severely limited by imperfections that break the required symmetry.
+We show, however, that a modified protocol based on an alternate symmetry is far more robust, enabling us to achieve a concurrence approaching 0.5, a limit set only by local loss in the network.
+Our results enable on-demand delivery of high-fidelity entanglement in modular quantum processors and networks and pave the way for autonomously protecting distributed quantum information.